MishaunChristian/thefullbodylab/src/pages/faq.md

 ### What is your race and sexual orientation?

 I am a cis-gendered hetero-white woman.
 I am doing the work to acknowledge my privilege and support anti-racist, inclusive agendas, and recognize I always have more work to do here.
 I understand that working with a coach who matches your life experiences can be very helpful, and I would be happy to refer you to a coach who closely matches yours if I'm not the right fit.

+### Have more questions?

+Email me at mishaun@thefullbodylab.com, and I'll be happy to respond!